incluDna/FullStack-Restaurant_Reservation/README.md

 - admin can get all, add, update, delete all reservations

 #### Review restaurant ⭐⭐⭐⭐⭐

-user can add review for restaurant they have gone (+edit, delete own list) checked by reservation id also check: review date must be "After" reservation date have mean rating for each restaurant
+- users can add review for restaurant they have gone (+edit, delete own list)
+- checked by reservation id
+also check: review date must be "After" reservation date have mean rating for each restaurant
 #### 🥐 Menu for restaurant
+- users can view menus in each restaurants
+- admins & employees can view, add, update, delete menu(s)
 #### 🥯 Queue reservation
+- users can view, add, delete their queues
+- admins can manage all queue
+- employees can manage queue only in their restaurant

 web: https://scam-restaurants.vercel.app/

 figma: